mbruno46/giancarlo/README.md

 ## Authors

-Mattia Bruno, maintainer
+- Mattia Bruno, maintainer
-Francesca A. Bresciani, co-developer
+- Francesca A. Bresciani

+We would like to thank C. Lehner and J. Parrino who authored similar packages and shared very useful insights and comments.

 ## Features